wavey0x/slotscan/backend/TRACE_STRATEGY.md

-# StorageScan Trace Strategy
+# SlotScan Trace Strategy

-This document describes how StorageScan traces Ethereum transactions to extract storage changes, including the RPC calls made, their purposes, and how results are merged.
+This document describes how SlotScan traces Ethereum transactions to extract storage changes, including the RPC calls made, their purposes, and how results are merged.

 ## Overview

-StorageScan uses a multi-pass tracing strategy to extract complete, decoded storage changes from transactions.
+SlotScan uses a multi-pass tracing strategy to extract complete, decoded storage changes from transactions.
 The approach combines:

 1. **prestateTracer** - Reliable source of truth for which slots changed
 2. **Custom JS/structLogs tracer** - Execution order and mapping key resolution